BenJonesVA/nullvault/README.md

 ---

+## Data Collected

+This project intentionally limits data collection.
+Logged metadata includes:

+- IP address, timestamp, and requested path
+- User-Agent string and HTTP referrer
+- Standard HTTP headers (`Accept-Language`, `Sec-CH-UA`, `Sec-Fetch-Site`)
+- Approximate geolocation (city / region / country via offline database)
+- GPS coordinates (only if the visitor explicitly grants browser location permission)

+The application does not execute client-side exploits, use invasive fingerprinting, track users across sessions, or attempt to deanonymize visitors.

+---

 ## ⚠️ Important Disclaimer

 This software is provided for **educational and research purposes only**.

 By using this project, you agree that:

 - You are responsible for complying with all applicable local, state, and international laws
 - You will not use this software for harassment, doxxing, retaliation, or unauthorized surveillance
 - You understand that IP-based geolocation is approximate and unreliable
 - You will not attempt to identify, track, or harm individuals using this software
 - The authors and contributors assume no liability for misuse

----

-## What This Project **Is**

-- A passive honeypot designed to observe scam-related access patterns
-- A self-hosted tool — no centralized service, no external tracking
-- A single-purpose application with minimal data collection
-- An open-source project suitable for demonstrations, learning, and analysis

----

-## What This Project **Is NOT**

-- ❌ A hacking tool
-- ❌ A doxxing or retaliation platform
-- ❌ A credential harvester
-- ❌ A tracking or fingerprinting system
-- ❌ A way to bypass VPNs, proxies, or anonymity tools
-- ❌ A law enforcement or attribution solution

----

-## Core Features

-- Generate shareable links that appear to be a simple secret-sharing page
-- Each link has a private control panel accessible via a derived URL
-- No global admin panel or user accounts
-- Passive logging of basic request metadata
-- Clean, minimal UI for viewing access logs
-- Optional link expiration
-- Ability to delete links and associated logs
-- Rate limiting to reduce abuse

----

-## Data Collected

-This project intentionally limits data collection.

-**Logged metadata includes:**

-- IP address
-- Timestamp
-- User-Agent string
-- HTTP referrer (if present)
-- Requested path
-- Standard HTTP headers
-- Approximate geolocation (country / region only)

-**The application does not:**

-- Execute client-side exploits
-- Use invasive fingerprinting techniques
-- Track users across sessions
-- Attempt to deanonymize visitors
-- Collect credentials or secrets
+**This is not** a hacking tool, a doxxing platform, a credential harvester, or a law enforcement solution.

 ---